1971 Formula One season: Cancelled rounds

+Regulation changes

+Sporting regulations

+The maximum race distance for World Championship Grand Prix races was reduced from 400 km to 325 km.

+Safety regulations

+It was mandated that a driver should be able to evacuate himself or be evacuated from his cockpit within 5 seconds.

 Season summary

 Pre-season report

 Austrian Jochen Rindt had won the championship posthumously in 1970 for Lotus-Ford; he was killed at Monza during practice for the Italian Grand Prix in September of that year.
 Although three races remained after Monza, Rindt's points lead after four consecutive Grand Prix victories earlier in the season was enough to secure him the championship.
 Briton Jackie Stewart, world champion in 1969, had a transitional year in 1970, using a customer March car after Matra refused to allow Stewart's boss Ken Tyrrell to put a Ford-Cosworth DFV V8 in their car in place of Matra's own V12.
 Tyrrell was designing his own car in secret in England, and the March was an interim solution.
 The new Tyrrell 001 car was first raced by the Scottish Stewart at the Mont-Tremblant circuit in Quebec, Canada- and was immediately competitive, but he retired due to mechanical failure.
 The car's competitiveness enabled designer Derek Gardner to produce an even more competitive car for the 1971 season- the Tyrrell 002 and 003.
 002 had a longer wheelbase and was exclusively for Stewart's tall French teammate Francois Cevert, and 003 was exclusively for the short Stewart.
 These 2 cars were mechanically almost identical; the only difference being the longer wheelbase for Cevert's height.